 - What are the causes of ordinary hives?

 - What are the causes of chronic hives?

 - Are there other conditions that mimic hives?

 - What is the treatment for hives?

 - What is the prognosis of hives?

 - Find a local Dermatologist in your town

 What causes hives and angioedema?

-Hives are produced when histamine and other compounds are released from cells called mast cells, which are normally found in the skin.
+Hives appears when histamine and other compounds are released from cells called mast cells, which are normally found in the skin.
 Histamine causes fluid to leak from the local blood vessels, leading to swelling in the skin.

-Hives are very common.
-Although they can be annoying, they usually resolve on their own over a period of weeks and are rarely medically serious.
-Some hives are caused by allergies to such things as foods, medications, and insect stings, but in the majority of cases, no specific cause for them is ever found.
+Hives is very common.
+Although annoying, hives usually resolves on its own over a period of weeks and is rarely medically serious.
+Some hives may be caused by allergies to such things as foods, medications, colorings, preservatives and insect stings, but in the majority of cases, no specific cause for it is ever found.
 Although patients may find it frustrating not to know what has caused their hives, maneuvers like changing diet, soap, detergent, and makeup are rarely helpful in preventing hives unless there is an excellent temporal relationship.